chef-boneyard/inspec-aws-old/docs/resources/aws_kms_key.md

 ## Syntax

-An aws_kms_key resource block identifies a key by key.
+An aws_kms_key resource block identifies a key by key arn.

-    # Find a CHANGEME by name
+    # Find a kms key by name
     describe aws_kms_key('test-key-1-arn') do
       it { should exist }
     end

-    # Hash syntax for CHANGEME name
+    # Hash syntax for key arn
     describe aws_kms_key(key_arn: 'test-key-1-arn') do
       it { should exist }
     end